xddxdd/blog/source/_posts/en/article/modify-computer/worship-in-traceroute.lantian/index.md

 Domains are shown on the last 2 hops, which is the IP's reverse DNS record.
 Reverse DNS records exist as PTR records in the format of `4.3.2.1.in-addr.arpa`.
 For more information, you may refer to [Setting IP Reverse Records in DN42 (Chinese Only)](/article/modify-website/dn42-ip-reverse-record.lantian).

 However, PTR records need not to be real domains.
 They can be any string that "looks like" a domain.
-With this, we can write one sentence on each hop of a Traceroute path, to make an article:
+With this, we can write one sentence on each hop of a Traceroute path, to make a story:

-![Traceroute Article Example][3]
+![Traceroute Story Example][3]

-This article is set up in DN42.
-If you already joined DN42, you may `ping` or `traceroute` IPs in this article.
+This story is set up in DN42.
+If you already joined DN42, you may `ping` or `traceroute` IPs in this post.
 However, this configuration is not limited to DN42.
 If you have a public IP block with control on reverse DNS, you may use the same method.

 Prepare Routes
 --------------